ODOT weekly construction update - The Register Herald

 PREBLE COUNTY — The Ohio Department of Transportation has released the following weekly construction update for the week ending Aug.
-2:
+9. The following traffic advisory includes restrictions on the state highway system in Preble County.
+All work will be contingent upon the weather.
+For construction information and statewide information regarding road conditions, visit ODOT on the web at www.Ohgo.com.

 Continuing impacts